x33zp/AirBnB_clone/README.md

   ```

 - **Running the console** \
-  The console can be run both interactively and non-interactively.
+  The console can be run both interactively and non-interactively, A prompt for input is displayed in interactive mode, then you can proceed to input a valid command.
   ```
   $ ./console.py
   ```